Professor Tim Jacobbe, Department Chair

 Professors: Stephanie Al Otaiba, Jill Allor, Tim Jacobbe, Stephanie Knight, Anthony Petrosino, Paige Ware, Paul Yovanoff

-Associate Professors: Kenneth Springer, Candace Walkington, Anne Wilhelm
+Associate Professors: Ken Springer, Candace Walkington, Annie Wilhelm

-Assistant Professor: Amy Gillespie Rouse, Quentin Sedlacek, Jeanna Wieselmann
+Assistant Professors: Amy Gillespie Rouse, Quentin Sedlacek, Jeanna Wieselmann

 Clinical Professors: Anthony Cuevas, Abigail Pruitt, Nancy Montgomery